Seni82/password-generator/README.md

 # Password Generator
-Users can easily generate a password when they want to access sensitive data.
+Users can easily randomly generate password when they want to access sensitive data using a combination of password length and character types specified.

 # How to access?
 The website can be found at the following address:

-Password Generator
+**Password Generator**
 Features added:
-- Activate popup for criteria specification.
+- Activate modal popup for criteria specification.
-- Validation to ensure atleast 1 character type is selected
+- Validation to ensure atleast 1 character type is selected.
 - Activated 'Generate Password' Button
-- Selected features added including length of password, lowercase, uppercase, numeric, and special characters
+- Selected features added including length of password, lowercase, uppercase, numeric, and special characters.
 - HTML5, CSS3, JavaScript used.
-- Website is responsive for use on any device Implementing codes, and prompting worked well and effectively.
+- Website is responsive for use on any device.
+Implementing codes, and prompting worked well and effectively.